WILbeerT-B/sign-up_form/README.md

 2. Have a basic idea on how to style forms

 ABOUT:
-I plan to build this project by duplicating the design file.
+I plan to build this project similar to the design file.

 WB